tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Each token stores a piece of information (value, size, name...).

-Tokens can be re-used across the design and act a
+Tokens can be re-used across the design and act as a source of thruth

 ### Variables